-It is seen that in all cases shown, the results presented in [20] underestimate the mean waiting time while those in [21] either underestimate or overestimate the mean waiting time.
+It is seen that in all cases shown, the results presented in [20] underestimate the mean waiting time bidirectional Unidirectional Unidirectional Unidirectional Uplink Downlink Downlink or Uplink Exhaustive asymmetric symmetric (exact) and asymmetric (approximate) asymmetric Gated asymmetric symmetric (exact) and asymmetric (approximate) asymmetric Limited symmetric symmetric symmetric symmetric while those in [21] either underestimate or overestimate the mean waiting time.
 Thus, we conjecture that for complicated scenarios, deriving approximate results, which are based on the relationship between Bluetooth piconets and polling systems, will yield significantly better approximations than those that are based on M/G/1 queue with vacations.